 1. The consumer is a member of the class of consumers prescribed by the regulations made under the Ontario Energy Board Act, 1998 for the purposes of subsection 79.16 (1) of that Act.

-2. The consumer is subject to the RPP rate. (“French”)
+2. The consumer is invoiced the RPP rate. (“French”)

 Specified RPP consumer, first fair adjustment